-By later afternoon the ERD had made significant progress through the al-Mithak district.
-One of General Abbas’ subordinate commanders called over the radio to ask him to come to a street where the citizens had stayed in their houses and tied white cloths to their homes to signify friendlies inside.
+By late afternoon the ERD had made significant progress through the al-Mithak district.
+One of General Abbas’ subordinate commanders called over the radio to ask him to come to a street where the citizens had stayed in their homes and tied white cloths out front to signify friendlies inside.

-We drove over, parked, and got out and walked.
+We drove over, parked, got out and walked.
 The response from the citizens was overwhelming.

 Every home on this street had some kind of white flag.
 Every family was standing in front of their open gate, greeting the ERD, as well as the “Amreeki” who was walking around taking pictures.
 I could tell the ERD was soaking in the gratitude as an antidote to the pain and suffering of the citizens they’d witnessed at the hands of ISIS.

 Out came the tea.
 Out came the proud parents with small children.
 Out came the kids with hand-drawn Iraqi flags to show the ERD.

 And out came a house full of what to me looked like MAMs – military aged males.
 They were smiling, waving and speaking English.
 They called me over to talk.